louiserandall/louiserandall/README.md

 ## Purpose of this Repository:
 🚀 In this repository, you’ll find a collection of my data science projects.
 From exploratory data analysis to predictive modeling, each project reflects my passion for turning data into actionable knowledge.
-Whether it’s predicting movie success, analyzing sales trends, I’m excited to share my journey with you.
+Whether it’s predicting movie success, analyzing football trends, I’m excited to share my journey with you.

 Feel free to explore the code, datasets, and documentation.
 Let’s connect and learn together! 📊